Xyclade/MachineLearning/Readme.md

 * [Lars Willems](https://www.linkedin.com/profile/view?id=355522383) for his feedback and co-reading the blog.

 #The global idea of machine learning
 You probably have heard about Machine learning as a concept one time or another.
-However, if you would have to explain what machine learning to another person, how would you do this?
+However, if you would have to explain what machine learning is to another person, how would you do this?
 Think about this for a second before reading the rest of this section.

 Machine learning is explained in many ways, some more accurate than others, however there is a lot of inconsistency in its definition.
-Where some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
-Others say its a dynamic model that keeps on changing as more data is added over time.
+Some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
+Others say it's a dynamic model that keeps on changing as more data is added over time.

 I agree more with the dynamic definition but due to certain limitations we explain the static model method in the examples.
 However, we do explain how the dynamic principle would work in the subsection [Dynamic machine learning](#dynamic-machine-learning).

 The upcoming subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.

 ##Features
 A *feature* is a property on which a [model](#model) is trained.
 Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
 Then these words are features, or part of a feature if you would combine it with more words.
-If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.
+If you would use machine learning to predict whether one is a friend of yours, the amount of 'common' friends could be a feature.
 Note that in the field, sometimes features are also referred to as *attributes*.

 ##Model
 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#supervised-learning), or to retrieve clusterings in [unsupervised learning](#unsupervised-learning).
 Chances are high that you will encounter the terms **online** and **offline** training of a model in the field.
 The idea behind online training is that you add training data to an already existing model, whereas with offline training you generate a new model from scratch.
 For performance reasons, online training would be the most preferable method.
 However for some algorithms this is not possible.